input-output-hk/cardano-ops/bench/README.md

 2. Topology and size

-    As mentioned previously, only cluster size can be changed conveniently.
+    As mentioned previously, only cluster size and topology type can be changed conveniently.

-    There are four pre-defined topologies, each associated with a particular cluster size: `3, =6`, `9` or `12` nodes, and that's what forms the basis for the parametrisation.
+    There are four pre-defined topology, each associated with a particular cluster size: `3`, `6`, `9` or `12` nodes, and that's what forms the basis for the parametrisation.

-    These topology files reside in the `topologies` subdirectory of `cardano-ops`, and are called `bench-txgen-simple-N.nix`, where N is the intended cluster size.
+    These topology files reside in the `topologies` subdirectory of `cardano-ops`, and are called `bench-txgen-TYPE-N.nix`, where N is the intended cluster size, and TYPE is topology type -- either `distrib` or `eu-central-1`.

     Changes beyond mere size require direct, manual intervention into one of those topology files.